ucsb-coast-lab/OceanReport/README.md

     - Test application website url: https://ucsb-ocean-report-qa.herokuapp.com/
   - Heroku's free dynos must sleep an avaerage of 7 hours a day [(read more about it here)](https://blog.heroku.com/app_sleeping_on_heroku) so it is activetly woken up every 30 minutes from 5am-9pm.
 Anytime between 9pm and 5am it will take longer to load the site as it has to have a 10-20s wake up delay unless someone else has pinged the report in the last 30 minutes.
   - Currently both websites are being hosted on vanbrocklin@ucsb.edu's account.
 This can be chnaged in the future by creating another heroku account and then creating two new apps for each webiste.
 Setup instructions?
+  - A third applictaion is also run on heroku and it is used to bypass the cors fetch block on certain requests.
+If a requests fails because of a cors block then adding the url of this webiste before the request will allow it to bypass the cors system.
+To learn more about this issue or for information on how to set up your own cors proxy refer to [this page](https://medium.com/@dtkatz/3-ways-to-fix-the-cors-error-and-how-access-control-allow-origin-works-d97d55946d9).
+Currently the url for the cors proxy is https://stormy-cove-43362.herokuapp.com/.
 ### Cron-jobs
   - Used to ping the heroku app every 30 minutes to wake up the dyno
   - [cron-jobs website](https://cron-job.org/en/)